j-bellavista-flexidao/.dotfiles/README.md

 Install will do multiple things, it will install the keyboard layout.
 But you will need to select it from keyboard layout settings / others.

+First we will install neovim and do the tutorial.